kyma-project/kyma/docs/kyma/12-03-deploy-microservice.md

 type: Getting Started
 ---

-Learn how to quickly deploy a standalone [`orders-service`](https://github.com/kyma-project/examples/blob/master/http-db-service/README.md) microservice on a Kyma cluster.
+You will now start by deploying a standalone [`orders-service`](https://github.com/kyma-project/examples/blob/master/http-db-service/README.md) microservice on a Kyma cluster.
+This microservice will act as a link between the external application and the Redis service and we will build the whole end-to-end flow around it.

-You will create:
+In this guide you will create:
-- Deployment in which you specify the configuration of the microservice
+- Deployment in which you specify the configuration of your microservice
 - Kubernetes Service through which your microservice will communicate with other resources on the Kyma cluster

 ## Steps

+Follows these steps:

 ### Create a Deployment

-1. Create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that provides the microservice definition and enables you to run it on the cluster.
+Create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that provides the microservice definition and enables you to run it on the cluster.
 The Deployment uses the `eu.gcr.io/kyma-project/pr/orders-service:PR-162` image.
 This Docker image exposes the `8080` port on which the related Service is listening.

 <div tabs name="steps" group="deploy-microservice">
   <details>